 There are 10 additional steps to see the actual light but this section was closed on our visit.

-The museum is housed in the old Light Keeper's Quarters built in 1887.
+The museum is housed in the old Light Keeper's Quarters which was built in 1887.

 It's a small space consisting of just four rooms where you will find a collection of lighthouse artifacts and learn about the maritime history of the Keys.